bentonperet/Saga/Saga Pryor DC/Basis of Design/_BOD - Exec Summary and TOC.md

 ---
 ## EXECUTIVE SUMMARY

+ This plan assumes a phased deployment designed to optimize CapEx spend to closely align with customer occupation of the data center.
+The entire data center shell will be constructed, as well as the relevant out-buildings, but only half of the data center will be fit out.
+Next, the space required for updating MEP to accommodate additional rack density has been included in the plan.

 <!-- update all these with links to their source pages - then i won't have duplicate information to maintain, right now these are the most updated -->
 #### **FACILITY OVERVIEW**
 - **IT Capacity:** 12 MW initial (Phase 1-4), expandable to 24MW ultimately